AVR microcontrollers: AVR Dragon

 The Atmel Dragon is an inexpensive tool which connects to a PC via USB.
 The Dragon can program all AVRs via JTAG, HVP, PDI, or ICSP.
 The Dragon also allows debugging of all AVRs via JTAG, PDI, or debugWire; a previous limitation to devices with 32 KB or less program memory has been removed in AVR Studio 4.18.
 The Dragon has a small prototype area which can accommodate an 8, 28, or 40-pin AVR, including connections to power and programming pins.
 There is no area for any additional circuitry, although this can be provided by a third-party product called the "Dragon Rider".

 JTAGICE

 The JTAG In Circuit Emulator (JTAGICE) debugging tool supports on-chip debugging (OCD) of AVRs with a JTAG interface.
-The original JTAGICE (sometimes retroactively referred to as JTAGICE mkI) uses an RS-232 interface to a PC and can only program AVR's with a JTAG interface.
+The original JTAGICE (sometimes retroactively referred to as JTAGICE mkI) uses an RS-232 interface to a PC and can only program AVRs with a JTAG interface.
 The JTAGICE mkI is no longer in production, however it has been replaced by the JTAGICE mkII.